On the stability of constant higher mean curvature hypersurfaces in a Riemannian manifold: Stability

-When we write $\bar{M}^{n+1}(c)$, this means that we are considering that the ambient space $\bar{M}^{n+1}$ manifold is complete, simply connected and has constant sectional curvature $c$, i.e., a space form.
-When this is the case, we recall that $H_{r+1}$-hypersurfaces are critical points (cf. \cite{BC, Re, Ro}) of the variational problem of minimizing the integral for compactly supported variations. ${\cal A}_{r}$ is known as {\em $r$-area} of the hypersurface.
-The functions $F_{r}$ are defined inductively by
+We denote by $\bar{M}^{n+1}(c)$ the complete, simply connected Riemannian manifold with constant sectional curvature $c$, i.e. a Space Form and we consider an immersion $x:M^{n}\longrightarrow \bar{M}^{n+1}(c)$.
+We recall that, when the ambient manifold is a Space Form, $H_{r+1}$-hypersurfaces are critical points of the variational problem of minimizing the integral for compactly supported variations (cf. \cite{BC, Re, Ro}). ${\cal A}_{r}$ is known as {\em $r$-area} of the hypersurface and the functions $F_{r}$ are defined inductively by